Symptoms and causes

 Dry, sore eyes

 Sore eyes combined with a dry, gritty feeling could be caused by dry eye syndrome.
 Constantly sore and dry eyes may even water more, as the eyes respond to the dryness and irritation with excess tears.
-See the information on dry eyes and watery eyes for more details.
+Have a look at the information on dry eyes and watery eyes for more details.

 Itchy, red, sore eyes